pvbiadmin/pvbistore/affiliate-marketing.md

 - A system that allows for easy tracking of affiliate sales and commission calculation

 This solution provides a flexible and efficient affiliate marketing system that:

 - Allows users to generate unique affiliate links
 - Tracks clicks on these links
 - Applies discounts to buyers using affiliate links
 - Calculates commissions for affiliates when a sale is made
 - Maintains a record of all transactions for reporting and payout purposes

 The system is designed to be scalable and can be further enhanced with features like an affiliate dashboard, payout management, and detailed analytics.

-Pleasde add any improvements, if you can find any.

-// here's the improvements

 To implement the 10 suggested improvements, we will make additions to the existing code structure.
 I'll guide you through each enhancement step by step, starting with the essential pieces needed for each improvement.
 For brevity, I'll summarize where code changes will happen and provide code snippets where necessary.

 ---